-LO number Learning outcome Learning and Teaching methods Assessment methods A1 'normal' anatomy and physiology and the features (aetiology, pathophysiology, signs and symptoms) of the condition being treated with specific application to specialist investigations and results appropriate to the scope of practice.
-Lectures, workshops Placement in practice.
-Portfolio.
-Written assignments OSCE.
-A2 the pharmacology and therapeutic use of medicines prescribed and other treatment options within the chosen scope of practice.
-Lectures, workshops Placement in practice.
-Portfolio.
-Written assignments A3 the legal, ethical and professional framework for accountability and responsibility as this relates to prescribing activities.
-Lectures, workshops Placement in practice.
-Portfolio.
-Written assignments A4 factors which influence prescribing practice at personal, local and national levels, including issues surrounding health economics, safeguarding, equality, diversity, human rights and cultural humility.
-Lectures, workshops Placement in practice.
-Portfolio.
-Written assignments OSCE.
-A5 the responsibilities of the prescriber as they relate to public health issues relating to medicines use and the physical and psychological impact of medicines on people.
-Lectures, workshops Placement in Practice.
-Portfolio.
-Written assignments
+LO Learning outcome Learning and Assessment number Ğ Teaching methods methods A1 'normal' anatomy and physiology and the Lectures, Portfolio. features (aetiology, pathophysiology, signs and workshop Written symptoms) of the condition being treated with Placement assignments specific application to specialist investigations in practice.
+OSCE. and results appropriate to the scope of practice.
+A2 the pharmacology and therapeutic use of Lectures, Portfolio. medicines prescribed and other treatment workshops Written options within the chosen scope of practice.
+Placement assignments in practice.
+A3 the legal, ethical and professional Lectures, Portfolio. framework for accountability and workshops Written responsibility as this relates to prescribing Placement assignments activities. in practice.
+A4 factors which influence prescribing practice at Lectures, Portfolio. personal, local and national levels, including workshops Written issues surrounding health economics, Placement assignments safeguarding, equality, diversity, human rights in practice.
+OSCE. and cultural humility.
+A5 the responsibilities of the prescriber as they Lectures, Portfolio. relate to public health issues relating to workshops Written medicines use and the physical and psychological Placement assignments impact of medicines on people. in Practice.

-LO number Learning outcome Learning and Teaching methods Assessment methods B1 reflect on own practice experience and use the relevant standards (the RPS competency framework for all prescribers and the GPhC learning outcomes) to identify learning needs and areas for development and act upon these needs.
+B. Cognitive (Intellectual or Thinking) skills, able to: LO number Learning outcome Learning and Teaching methods Assessment methods B1 reflect on own practice experience and use the relevant standards (the RPS competency framework for all prescribers and the GPhC learning outcomes) to identify learning needs and areas for development and act upon these needs.
 Lectures, workshops Individual tutorials.
 Placement in practice.
 Portfolio, Written assignments.
 B2 marshal, critically appraise and apply the evidence base relevant to prescribing activities within the chosen scope of practice.
 Lectures, simulation.
 Placement in practice.
 Portfolio.
-Written assignments B3 make clinical decisions based on critically reflective processes and plan, record, review and amend resulting care plans for individuals in response to patient factors.
+Written assignments В3 make clinical decisions based on critically reflective processes and plan, record, review and amend resulting care plans for individuals in response to patient factors.
 Lectures.
 Tutorials.
 Placement in practice.
 Portfolio.
 Written assignments